ogazitt/saasmaster-api/README.md

 This will choose the main Firebase collection (`users`), and append "-prod" to various resources such as the pubsub topic (`invoke-load-prod`), etc.

-The pub-sub subscription will run in push mode, calling the /invoke-load API.
+The pub-sub subscription will run in push mode, calling the /invoke-load API, and is invoked by the scheduler every hour on the hour.

 The express webserver will default to listening on port 8080.
 Override with PORT=xxxx variable.